SLINGhub/lancer/README.md

 <!-- badges: end -->

-R package used to validate if a dilution curve is linear.
+R package used to validate if a dilution curve is linear or not.

 ## Installation